edinburghlivinglab/ddc/pages/projects_2016.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-The DDS teams gave presentations on their projects on 23 March 2016.
-You can read all about the event in [Data, Design and Society &mdash; Final Presentions](http://nicolaosborne.blogs.edina.ac.uk/2016/03/23/data-design-society-final-presentations/) by [Nicola Osborne](http://nicolaosborne.blogs.edina.ac.uk/about/).
+This page displays examples of presentations given by students of the 2016 Data, Design, and Society course (which this course is modeled on).
+Students were designing projects around the theme of 'food waste and sustainability' at the University of Edinburgh.
+You can read all about the event, which took place on 23 March 2016, in [Data, Design and Society &mdash; Final Presentions](http://nicolaosborne.blogs.edina.ac.uk/2016/03/23/data-design-society-final-presentations/) by [Nicola Osborne](http://nicolaosborne.blogs.edina.ac.uk/about/).

 ## Team 1: Meal Deals